mdevilliers/erlang-mesos/readme.md

 erlang-mesos has been implemented as a [nif](http://www.erlang.org/doc/tutorial/nif.html).
 Messages are sent via the nif to mesos and mesos callbacks into erlang asynchronously.
-Although nifs are never ideal the asynchonous implmentaion of mesos lends itself nicely in this case.
+Although nifs are never ideal the asynchronous implmentaion of mesos lends itself nicely in this case.

 The modules - scheduler.erl and executor.erl are directly equivialant to their counterparts in mesos.
 To add your own mesos scheduler or framework you implement the behaviours that they expose.